1981 Borden Classic

-The 1981 Borden Classic was a women's tennis tournament played on outdoor hardcourts in Kyoto, Japan.
+The 1981 Borden Classic was a women's tennis tournament played on outdoor hardcourts in Tokyo, Japan.
 The event was part of the Category 1 (Note: Tournaments with prize money for the women of at least $50,000.) of the 1981 Toyota Series.
 It was the third edition of the tournament and was held from 12 October through 18 October 1981.
 Third -seeded Kathy Rinaldi won the singles title.